 - Scoop a tiny amount of the scrub onto your fingers and apply to wet skin.

 - Scrub very gently in a slow, circular motion.
 Do not ever grind the scrub into your skin.

 - Discontinue use immediately if you experience any discomfort or irritation.

 - If desired, follow the exfoliating scrub with gentle cleansing.

 - Moisturize the skin with a natural moisturizer after exfoliating.

-the Vitamin E oil, this sugar scrub does not contain preservatives.
+The Vitamin E Oil contained in this recipe offers anti-oxidant properties.
+However, this sugar scrub does not contain preservatives.

 This scrub will have a much shorter shelf life than similar commercial products.
 For maximum freshness, use the scrub within 1 week and discard any that hasn't been used within that time.